Can Your House Handle Summer Storms and Electrical Surges?

 Now Here Are A Couple Of Tips To Safeguard Your Home From Sudden Summer Storms

 Have A Surge Diverter Installed At Your Meter Board

-Lightning can cause electrical power surges, with the install of a surge diverter you will protect all electrical appliances within the house, these includes television, ovens and other electrical appliances.
+Lightning can cause electrical power surges, with the installation of a surge diverter you will protect all electrical appliances within the house, these include television, ovens and other electrical appliances.

 If you see damage to your wiring, don’t go outside to check the damage call an electrician, especially during a storm, as fallen power lines are easily concealed and can be deadly.
-Be aware of your homes electrical structure as to prevent sudden electrical shocks, a current over 10 milliamps (0.01 amp) is capable of producing painful to sever shock, currents between 100 and 200 mA (0.1 to 0.2 amp) are lethal.
+Be aware of your home’s electrical structure to prevent sudden electrical shocks, a current over 10 milliamps (0.01 amp) is capable of producing painful to severe shock, and currents between 100 and 200 mA (0.1 to 0.2 amp) are lethal.

 As we reiterate over and over to all our customers, prevention is always better than cure.